KodeByKev/ImageClassificationWithCNN/README.md

-This repository contains the work done for my master's thesis
+This repository contains documents for my master's thesis

 "TechnicalPaper.pdf" - report of analysis and findings (created with quarto in RStudio)